x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-items-from-public-folder.md

 audience: ITPro
 f1.keywords:
 - NOCSH
-title: Restore deleted items from public folder in Exchange Online
+title: Restore deleted items from public folder

 ---

-# Restore deleted items from public folder in Exchange Online
+# Restore deleted items from public folder

 The items deleted from public folders are stored in the recycle bin of public folder until retention period is over.